Elementary-my-dear-Watson/README-Generator/README.md

-# README generator
+# README Generator

 ![License](https://img.shields.io/badge/License-MIT-blue.svg)

-Create a professional README using the command line interface by responding to prompts and inputting information
+Create a professional README using the command line interface by responding to prompts and inputting information.

 ## Table of Contents
 - [Description](#description)